japila-books/apache-spark-internals/docs/scheduler/SchedulerBackend.md

 Default: `spark-application-[currentTimeMillis]`

-Used exclusively when `TaskSchedulerImpl` is requested for the xref:scheduler:TaskSchedulerImpl.adoc#applicationId[unique identifier of a Spark application]
+Used exclusively when `TaskSchedulerImpl` is requested for the scheduler:TaskSchedulerImpl.md#applicationId[unique identifier of a Spark application]

 | defaultParallelism
 a| [[defaultParallelism]]